Global methods

 Since the very intention behind this function concerns itself around console.log, you would have to gain control over that global method to spy on its calls and make sure that the correct URL is indeed being printed out.

 πŸ‘¨β€πŸ’Ό Rewrite test suite to use the vi.spyOn() API from Vitest and spy on the global console.log method.
-Adjust the setup phase and the assertions to reflect the changes.
+Adjust the setup phase and assertions to reflect the changes.
 Verify your solution by running npm test.